 Lightweight construction enables more transport volume

 In the case of freight wagons, the possible payload thus depends on the route class, the load capacity of the wagon, the travel speed and its own weight.
-If the tare weight of freight wagons or wagon undercarriages, such as our TransANT – the revolutionary platform wagon that sets new standards in rail logistics – is lower, more payload is possible.
-Thanks to the special lightweight construction and topology optimization of the TransANT, we can achieve up to four tons more transport volume per wagon with a wagon underframe that is 20% lighter.
+If the tare weight of freight wagons or wagon undercarriages is lower, as is the case with the modular rail freight car innovation TransANT, more payload is also possible.
+This is because the special lightweight construction and topology optimization of the TransANT enables a 20% lighter wagon underframe and up to four tonnes more transport volume per wagon.
 This means that even more goods can be transported by rail in an environmentally friendly manner.